jjolly/logiqx/dev/datlib/readme.txt

 1) By default the executables will be created with .exe extensions but this obviously isn't desirable on Linux.
 To remove the extensions, you can just edit the makefiles and change the lines 'EXT=.exe' to 'EXT='.

-2) UPX is optional on Windows and Linux but the compilcation will seem to fail if it is not installed.
-However, the compile will be fine and re-running 'make' will tell you that there is nothing more to do.

 Adding support for new dat formats